MicrosoftDocs/minecraft-creator/creator/Reference/Content/FeaturesReference/Examples/Features/minecraftCave_carver_feature.md

 ---
-author: v-jeffreykim
+author: JimSeaman42
-ms.author: v-jeffreykim
+ms.author: mikeam
 title: Features Documentation - minecraft:cave_carver_feature
 ms.prod: gaming
 ---

 # Features Documentation - minecraft:cave_carver_feature

-`minecraft:cave_carver_feature` carves a cave through the world in the current chunk, and in every chunk around the current chunk in an 8 radial pattern.This feature will also only work when placed specifically in the pass "pregeneration_pass".
+`minecraft:cave_carver_feature` carves a cave through the world in the current chunk, and in every chunk around the current chunk in an 8 radial pattern.
+This feature only works when placed in the pass "pregeneration_pass".

 ## Example